Encrypted PointerOther

 As discussed earlier in this page we provide a compile-time obfuscation to all kinds of pointers.

-This compile-time buffer obfuscation brings the following advantages:
+This compile-time pointer obfuscation brings the following advantages:

 We have changed one line of code that changes the initialization of the pointer and everything else just works 'as is', though the code that the compiler is about to generate is totally different since the pointer is always obfuscated (encrypted).